wonderingmark123/bsePopbin/Python/README_utils.md

 ### Parameters

 beaming: float, beaming factor.

 tmax: float, maximum evolution time for bianries.

 Number_XLFpoint: int, the length of the array while ploting XLF.

-minLx: float, minimum luminosity of XLF
+minLx: float, minimum luminosity of XLF.

-maxLx: float, maximum luminosity of XLF
+maxLx: float, maximum luminosity of XLF.

 fileFolder: path, the saving path of mesa data

 ### Returns

 NNsumwind: array, the number of predicted ULXs via Roche-Lobe overflow by mesa program which is more luminous than particular luminosity.

 NNsumrb: array, the number of predicted ULXs via Wind Roche-Lobe overflow by mesa program which is more luminous than particular luminosity.

 ### Warning